Sorry, no posts matched your criteria.

 4. Gentle on skin

-They’re considered to be *much* gentler on the skin and less likely to cause skin irritation and allergic reactions.
+Mineral sunscreens are often considered to be less likely to cause skin irritation.

 “Compared to chemical sunscreens.
 They are less likely to cause irritation, making them suitable for individuals with sensitive skin, allergies, or conditions like rosacea or eczema,” Dr Banionis confirms.